Clinical Decision Support. Based on 2026 AHA/ACC Acute PE Guidelines. For educational support only. Always apply clinical judgement.

 Step 1 — Haemodynamic Status

 Check FIRST.
 Instability = Category D/E → immediate action.
-Do not delay for scoring.
+Do not delay for scoring tools.

 Is the patient haemodynamically UNSTABLE?